sofastack/sofa-ark/sofa-ark-samples/sample-springboot-ark/README.md

 + `outputDirectory`: specify destination where `executable-ark-jar` will be saved, default saved to ${project.build.directory}.
 + `arkClassifier`: specify classifier in the maven location of `executable-ark-jar`, default none.
++ `denyImportClasses`: all class exported by ark plugin would be resolved by ark biz in default, if configure denyImportClasses, then it would prefer to load them by ark biz itself.
++ `denyImportPackages`: corresponding to denyImportClasses, denyImportPackages is package-level.
++ `denyImportResources`: denyImportResources can prevent resource exported by ark plugin with accurate name to be resolved by ark biz.

 ## package/install/deploy
 + package: execute `mvn package`, the `executable-ark-jar` file generated would be saved to the configured